shi-jie-samuel-tan/shi-jie-samuel-tan.github.io/_pages/about.md

 ## Related Experiences:

 * In Summer 2023, I was a research fellow at the <a href="https://www.lanl.gov/projects/national-security-education-center/information-science-technology/summer-schools/quantumcomputing/index.php" target="_blank">Los Alamos National Laboratory (LANL) Quantum Computing Summer School (QCSS)</a> under the mentorship of <a href="https://scholar.google.com/citations?user=VUHwzlwAAAAJ&hl=en" target="_blank">Yiğit Subaşı</a> and <a href="https://www.linkedin.com/in/sam-slezak-61253024b" target="_blank">Sam Slezak</a>.
-* In Summer 2022, I was a undergraduate research fellow in the <a href="https://sfp.caltech.edu/undergraduate-research/programs/surf" target="_blank">Caltech's Summer Undergraduate Research Fellowship program</a> under the mentorship of <a href="https://www.its.caltech.edu/~preskill/" target="_blank">John Preskill</a> and <a href="https://scholar.google.com/citations?user=4neYf8oAAAAJ&hl=en" target="_blank">Chris Pattison</a>.
+* In Summer 2022, I was an undergraduate research fellow in the <a href="https://sfp.caltech.edu/undergraduate-research/programs/surf" target="_blank">Caltech's Summer Undergraduate Research Fellowship program</a> under the mentorship of <a href="https://www.its.caltech.edu/~preskill/" target="_blank">John Preskill</a> and <a href="https://scholar.google.com/citations?user=4neYf8oAAAAJ&hl=en" target="_blank">Chris Pattison</a>.
-* In Summer 2021, I was a undergraduate research assistant in <a href="https://www.cs.umd.edu/projects/reucaar/" target="_blank">University of Maryland's Research Experience for Undergraduates (REU) Combinatorics, Algorithms, and AI for Real Problems (CAAR)</a> under the mentorship of <a href="https://matthewcoudron.github.io/" target="_blank">Matthew Coudron</a> and <a href="https://www.alagic.org/" target="_blank">Gorjan Alagic</a>.
+* In Summer 2021, I was an undergraduate research assistant in <a href="https://www.cs.umd.edu/projects/reucaar/" target="_blank">University of Maryland's Research Experience for Undergraduates (REU) Combinatorics, Algorithms, and AI for Real Problems (CAAR)</a> under the mentorship of <a href="https://matthewcoudron.github.io/" target="_blank">Matthew Coudron</a> and <a href="https://www.alagic.org/" target="_blank">Gorjan Alagic</a>.

 ## Publications: